 Glenferrie Conveyancing Pty Ltd can settle your matter electronically using PEXA.
 Electronic settlement is different from manual (paper based) settlement as follows:

-- All of the electronic documents involved in the settlement (i.e. the Transfer of Land, Discharge of Mortgage and Mortgage) are electronically verified for correctness by Land Use Victoria before settlement, this avoids the possibility of any of these dealings being refused at lodgement.
-The lodgement cost for an electronic document at Land Use Victoria is a little less than that for the equivalent paper document - $8.50 less for a Mortgage or a Discharge of Mortgage, and either $8.00 or $9.00 less for a Transfer.
+- All of the electronic documents involved in the settlement (i.e. Discharge of Mortgage, Transfer of Land, and Mortgage) are electronically verified for correctness by Land Use Victoria before settlement, this avoids the possibility of any of these dealings being refused at lodgement.
+Electronic lodgement at Land Use Victoria costs a little less than lodging the equivalent paper document - e.g. $8.50 less for a Discharge of Mortgage or a Mortgage, and either $8.00 or $9.00 less for a Transfer.

 - A paper Certificate of Title is not provided at settlement.
 Instead, an electronic Certificate of Title is used in its place, and this cannot be lost or mislaid.

 - Bank cheques costing up to $15.00 each are not used at settlement, all payments between the parties are made by EFT, and sellers have access to their sale proceeds within an hour of settlement, rather than having to wait several days for their deposited cheque to clear.